Coldcrow69/Faithful-Frontiers/README.md

 ---

-# 📦 Faithful Frontiers Mod List
+# 📦 Faithful Frontiers Highlighted Mods

-Welcome to the **Faithful Frontiers** modpack!
-This is a curated list of the most impactful mods in the pack, along with source links and a brief description.

-## 🔨 Highlighted Mods

 Below is a list of some mods you should be aware of when playing Faithful Frontiers.
 These are only a small portion of the total mods included, but the player benefits from knowing about these in particular.